Tiny Home Financing And Loan Options

 A Small Traditional Home Might Be A Better Option For You

 As you may recall from earlier, a tiny home is any home under 400 square feet.
 This size specification is one of the main things that makes tiny homes unable to qualify for mortgages.
 If you’re someone looking to live in a tiny home – particularly one that’s stationary and doesn’t leave the lot it rests on – and are frustrated by your financing options, consider building a small traditional home instead.
-You can qualify for an FHA mortgage loan if your home meets the following requirements:
+You can qualify for a conventional mortgage loan if your home meets the following requirements:

-- The house must be a one-family residence
+- The house must be a one-family residence.

-- Once the house is relocated to the lot or site it rests on, it can’t be moved
+- Once the house is relocated to the lot or site it rests on, it can’t be moved.

 If you’re concerned about whether the home you have in mind meets the standards for a mortgage loan, you can always talk to one of our Home Loan Experts to find out what options may be available to you.
+You can also give them a call at (833) 326-6018.

 Viewing 1 - 3 of 3